 The portrayal of the male in Suno adds a touch of realism to his identity as he isn’t starkly black-and-white, thus enabling his character to assume as human a form as possible.
 Instances of him being affectionate and cooking daal for his wife re-affirm the same.

-Suno emerges victorious in emcompassing the mental conflict of the wife and the ignorance of the husband.
+Suno emerges victorious in encompassing the mental conflict of the wife and the ignorance of the husband.

 While the beginning of this short flick is characterized by undercurrents of ambiguity, the latter half makes it clear to the viewer that the ‘bruise’ is beyond just a bedroom accident and is rooted in a deeper psychological gender imbalance.

-The male character doesn’t inherently mean harm to the female, but years of collective gender-evolution culminated in his subconscious adoption of patriarchal attitudes.
-In this case, it is subtle beyond recognition.
+The male character doesn’t inherently mean harm to the female, but years of collective gender evolution culminated in his subconscious adoption of patriarchal attitudes.
+In this case, it is subtle beyond comprehension.

 The subliminal misogyny nestled in the male’s mindset is reflected towards the end too when he dictates his wife’s activities and justifies it in the name of being her ‘husband’.